-Dirt Floor Studios is the combined studio space and platform for artists Justin and Silene Sutera.
+Dirt Floor Studios is the combined studio space and platform for artists Justin Sutera and Silene DeCiucies.
 Justin and Silene live in Northern Vermont where they recently built their combined studio and home.
 They work together to harvest and prepare materials and always hope to bring the natural world around them into a happy and art-filled life.
 Please use the contact page to get in touch concerning special orders, workshop requests or any other inquiries.
+We are actively seeking out restaurants, coffee shops and specialty food shops to partner with, so please drop a line if you/your business is interested in working with us!
 Work can be purchased through the shop page of this website, at local retailers listed below, or at intermittent craft shows that will be advertised on this website.
 Thank you for taking time time to peruse the site, it is a work in progress!

 Our work can be found